-- Maintaining financial personal membership of the Australian Breastfeeding Association.
-Applicants must be full personal members of the Association.
-Applicants must complete the section on the Course Enrolment Form to become a voting member.
+- Maintaining financial volunteer or Virtual Village membership of the Australian Breastfeeding Association.
+Applicants must be full volunteer or Virtual Village members of the Association.
+Applicants must complete the section on the course enrolment form to become a voting member.
 Applicants must be financial at the time of application and must remain financial throughout their training.
-Training is suspended if a member becomes unfinancial and discontinued after 1 months' unfinancial status. - Meeting specific requirements for personal breastfeeding experience.
+Training is suspended if a member becomes unfinancial and discontinued after 1 months' unfinancial status.
+This also ensures that all ABA volunteers (including trainees) are covered for volunteer personal accident insurance. - Meeting specific requirements for personal breastfeeding experience.
 Please refer to the Application for Volunteer Traineeship for details of the required criteria for relevant course. - Having active involvement in ABA during the traineeship (minimum of 150 hours) and committing to working as a volunteer for the Australian Breastfeeding Association for a minimum of 2 years following qualification.
-This includes volunteering for 2 years on the Breastfeeding Helpline for breastfeeding counsellors on a monthly basis. - Ensuring ethical conduct all applicants must sign and abide by the ABA Code of Ethics - Applicants must be able to reconcile other volunteer or paid work or study activities with the principles outlined in the Code of Ethics.
+This includes volunteering for 2 years on the Breastfeeding Helpline for breastfeeding counsellors or LiveChat and/ NVV for breastfeeding educators on a monthly basis. - Ensuring ethical conduct all applicants must sign and abide by the ABA Code of Ethics - Applicants must be able to reconcile other volunteer or paid work or study activities with the principles outlined in the Code of Ethics.
 Please refer to the Code of Ethics on the ABA website. - Applicants who have been convicted of fraud within the previous 5 years are not eligible to train. - Any person with a criminal record that prohibits them from working with children will not be eligible to train with ABA.
-Learners are required to submit a copy or details of a current working with children check for their state. - Committing to the philosophies and principles of the Australian Breastfeeding Association that underpin its volunteer work.
-These are exemplified in ABA's Vision, Mission and Values Statements, Code of Ethics, Code of Conduct and Position Statement on Breastfeeding.
+Learners are required to submit a copy or details of a current working with children check for their state/territory. - Committing to the philosophies and principles of the Australian Breastfeeding Association that underpin its volunteer work.
+These are exemplified in ABA's Vision, Mission and Values Statements, Code of Ethics, Code of Conduct, Conflict of Interest Policy, Position Statement on Breastfeeding.